Food Service and Nutrition Management Program

 - Education and research

-The program is comprised of six courses that are taken successively to develop the essential competencies of the profession, including: food service, business, human resource management, quality management, and nutrition and diet therapy.
+FSNM offers six courses for you to choose from to enhance your knowledge of and performance in areas such as: food service, business, human resource management, quality management, and nutrition and diet therapy.

 |Cost per Course||$895.00/course||$995.00/course||$400 – $450|

 Students are eligible for student membership to the Canadian Society of Nutrition Management.

 Required Application Documents:

 Please use the following information to ensure you have a complete application.
 When the application fee has been processed (5-7 business days after payment) you will receive an email to upload the required application documents to our website.
 CHA Learning does not accept paper applications.
 CHA Learning does not review incomplete applications.
 Incomplete applications will be cancelled and applicants notified that a new application is required.